 How many of the female elephants are now being born without tusks?

-One in four female elephants is now being born without tusks.
+About one in ten female elephants is now being born without tusks.

 What is an elephant tusk worth?